 When we are teaching we focus on motivating all the children, and building on their skills, knowledge and understanding of the curriculum, so that they reach the highest level of personal achievement.

 The purpose of the teaching at St Crispin's School:

-- enables children to acquire new knowledge and make progress according to their ability so that they increase their understanding and develop their skills in the subjects taught; - fosters in children the application of intellectual, physical or creative effort, interest in their work, and the ability to think and learn for themselves; - involves well planned lessons and effective teaching methods, activities and management of class time; - shows a good understanding of the aptitudes, needs and prior attainments of the children, and ensures that these are taken into account in the planning of lessons; - demonstrates appropriate knowledge and understanding of the subject-matter being taught; - utilises effectively classroom resources of an adequate quality, quantity and range; - demonstrates that a framework is in place to assess children' work regularly and thoroughly and use information from that - assessment to plan teaching so that children can progress; and - utilises effective strategies for managing behaviour and encouraging children to act responsibly.
-We also ensure that child performance is evaluated internally and, where appropriate, by the following external examinations: - EYFS Progress Check 2+ - EYFS Profile and tracking - Phonics Screening Test Year 1 - SATs taken at end of Key Stage 1 - SATs taken at end of Key Stage 2 - SATs taken at end of Key Stage 3 (Internal Assessment)
+- enables children to acquire new knowledge and make progress according to their ability so that they increase their understanding and develop their skills in the subjects taught; - fosters in children the application of intellectual, physical or creative effort, interest in their work, and the ability to think and learn for themselves; - · involves well planned lessons and effective teaching methods, activities and management of class time; - shows a good understanding of the aptitudes, needs and prior attainments of the children, and ensures that these are taken into account in the planning of lessons; - demonstrates appropriate knowledge and understanding of the subject-matter being taught; - utilises effectively classroom resources of an adequate quality, quantity and range; - demonstrates that a framework is in place to assess children' work regularly and thoroughly and use information from that assessment to plan teaching so that children can progress; and - utilises effective strategies for managing behaviour and encouraging children to act responsibly.

+We also ensure that child performance is evaluated internally and, where appropriate, by external examinations including:

+- EYFS Progress Check 2+

+- EYFS Profile and tracking

+- Phonics Screening Test Year 1

+- SATs taken at end of Key Stage 1

+- Functional Skills examinations in ICT, English and Maths Level 1 and 2 from year 9 upwards

+- Formal exams in all GCSE subjects

+- GL CATs